 Outpatient treatment does not require that patients live in a rehab facility.
 They are best for people who have either already completed inpatient rehab or have a safe, substance-free, supportive living environment.
 Some individuals may continue living at home while going through outpatient rehab.
 Others may live in a sober living environment.

 There are 3 different types of outpatient treatment programs: partial hospitalization program treatment, intensive outpatient treatment, and standard outpatient treatment.
 These treatment programs do vary in how intensive they are, so it’s important to seek professional guidance in selecting one for your journey to recovery.

 Forms of Outpatient Treatment

 As briefly mentioned earlier, there are three forms of outpatient treatment.
-These three forms are standard outpatient treatment, partial hospitalization program treatment, and intensive outpatient treatment.
+These three forms are standard outpatient treatment, partial hospitalization program, and intensive outpatient program.

 Since partial hospitalization treatment requires patients to attend treatment all day, some people call PHP treatment day treatment.
 PHP treatment occurs for around five to eight hours a day, five to seven days a week.

 This treatment is the second most intensive form of outpatient treatment.
 IOP treatment is compact in that it contains an intensive amount of rehab within a short amount of time.
 Thus, intensive outpatient program treatment occurs for approximately a few hours a day, a few times a week.

 Discussing the Pros and Cons of Inpatient Treatment